 Additionally, federal laws prohibit private or sensitive information to be contained in public court records.
 Things like children’s names, home addresses, corporate trade secrets, tax IDs and social security numbers must be removed from open files.

 Quickly get free instant access to Kansas court records from most courts in the state.
-Infotracer’s extensive database includes records from Kansas district courts and municipal courts in all 31 judicial districts.
+Infotracer’s extensive database includes records from KS district courts and municipal courts in all 31 judicial districts.

 In 2012, the Kansas courts received 904,007 filings.
 In 2016, the number of filings decreased by 15.0% and counted 768,042 filings and had 159,642 outgoing cases